sunnysideup/npm-page-favourites-bookmarker/README.md

 ### Adding snippets directly to your page

-If the following class `pf-heart-for-current-page` is present on the page then the heart will be added in this holder and not as per usual as an "floating" heart.
+If the following class `pf-heart-for-current-page` is present on the page then the heart will be added in this holder and not as per usual as the last element to the body.

 ```html